Jesse Lingard: Newcastle United prepared to pay loan fee for Manchester United forward

 - Mercedes explain new F1 car 'landmines' and 'painful' predictions

-Newcastle are beginning to feel that whatever they offer, Sevilla will continue to waste their time.

-It's a difficult situation for Carlos who had his heart set on a move to England.
-At 29, this was a big opportunity for him to secure one final big contract and as Sky Sports News reported last week, he even told Sevilla he wanted to leave.
+Meanwhile, Newcastle will be able to sign Diego Carlos if they offer Sevilla €45m (£37.6m) for the centre-back.

+Carlos has turned down the offer of a new contract at Sevilla and would like to move to Newcastle, as Sky Sports News reported last week, but the Premier League club are currently refusing to pay more than about €30m (£25.1m).

-Sevilla are currently second in La Liga and chasing their first title in 75 years.
+Sevilla, who are currently second in La Liga and chasing their first title in 75 years, offered to almost double Carlos' wages to match what he is being offered by Newcastle.

+Sevilla consider €45m to be a fair price for a world-class defender who has been watched closely by Real Madrid, Manchester United, Tottenham and Arsenal.

+They feel that if Newcastle were willing to spend £25m on 31-year-old Burnley forward Chris Wood then €45m is a fair price for Carlos.

 Newcastle have significant finances available, but will not be taken advantage of in the transfer window.